inadarei/linkrels/index.md

 - <http://en.wikipedia.org/wiki/PubSubHubbub>
 - [Registered `hub` relation](http://www.iana.org/assignments/link-relations/link-relations.xhtml)

+### <a name="ping"></a>rel="ping"

+When included in a resource representation of a hub, the "ping" link relation MAY identify a target resource that can be accessed to notify a hub about the occurrence of an event firing.
+Ping message SHOULD NOT contain any data except for the reference to where a hub should retrieve information about the pinged event from.

 ### <a name="sub"></a>rel="sub"

 When included in a resource representation of an event, the "sub" (subscription) link relation MAY identify a target resource that represents the ability to subscribe to the pub/sub  event-type resource in the link context.